matloff/fastStat/README.md

 Logit, which we have handy from LDA, satisfies those desiderata.

-# Lesson NBHR:  Predictive Modeling -- a Feature Neighborhood View of Overfitting in ML
+# Lesson KNN:  Predictive Modeling -- Tree-Based Algorithms

 One of the simplest ML methods is k-Nearest Neighbors.
 Say we are predicting weight from height and age, and must do so for a new case in